What is OSAP for Part-Time Students?

 The following identification is required to pick-up your OSAP funding certificate:

-- Social Insurance Card or Proof of SIN
+- Social Insurance Number (SIN) Card or Proof of SIN

 - Letter from Service Canada